cloudify-cosmo/getcloudify.org/guide/3.1/plugin-chef.md

 # Chef plugin usage options

-The Chef plugin allows you to run either Chef Client or Chef Solo.
 The usage option is chosen based on presence or absence of specific properties under node's `properties` > `chef_config`.
 Chef is installed on demand, if there is no lifecycle operation that needs Chef run - it is not installed.

 * Chef Client requires the following properties:
   * `chef_server_url`